Natalie Gelman: Early life

-Musical career
+Career

 She started seriously performing at the age of 17, eventually busking on New York City Subway platforms.
 In 2006, after the release of her self-titled album, she started a 1500 mi tour from Miami to New York City on rollerblades to promote the album and support Children International.
 The trip took 48 days.
 After multiple attempts, she was ultimately accepted into the MTA's Music Under New York program.

 She released her first self-titled LP in 2006.
 Her second album, an EP, produced by Charlie Midnight and Mark Needham, was released in 2013.
 The music video for the song "Most the While" was selected for the 2014 New Media Film Festival.

-Gelman began a month-long tour with Alyse Black on July 16, 2014 through Washington state, Oregon and Montana.
+Gelman began a month-long tour with Alyse Black on July 16, 2014, through Washington state, Oregon and Montana.

-On July 17, 2014 she started a crowdfunding campaign to fund a full-length LP.
+On July 17, 2014, she started a crowdfunding campaign to fund a full-length LP.

-On February 28, 2017 Natalie was chosen to open for Bon Jovi at the Golden 1 Center in Sacramento, California as part of his This House Is Not for Sale Tour.
+On February 28, 2017, Natalie was chosen to open for Bon Jovi at the Golden 1 Center in Sacramento, California as part of his This House Is Not for Sale Tour.

 In 2020, she was selected to play at the Folk Alliance International in New Orleans.